Skip to main content

 The model returned a multi-section narrative followed by a complete pandas / scipy / matplotlib script (roughly 100 lines) ending with:

-In other words: here is the code to build the dashboard once you’ve sourced and cleaned the Velo data yourself.
+In other words: here is the code to build the dashboard once you’ve sourced and cleaned the Crypto Data yourself.
 The model can describe the method perfectly.
 It cannot fetch the data or produce the chart.

 B · Context, grounded

-Context ran the live pipeline against the real Velo feed, computed every metric the prompt asked for, and returned the rendered dashboard plus exact numbers.
+Context ran the live pipeline against the real Crypto Data feed, computed every metric the prompt asked for, and returned the rendered dashboard plus exact numbers.

 BTC order-flow dashboard: price vs open interest, funding rate with hourly deltas, normalized spot vs perp CVD, and rolling adjusted-slope panels